-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Detoxification is generally the initial step in getting off drugs.
-It enables an individual to be in a supervised setting while they go through withdrawal symptoms for drugs and/or alcohol.
-There are various types of detoxification.
+Detoxification is usually the 1st step in getting off drugs.
+It permits an individual to be in a supervised environment while they go through withdrawal symptoms for drugs and/or alcohol.
+There are different types of detoxification.
 Theyvary from drug-free to medically supervised.
-A prevalent mistake that quite a few addicts make is to think that detox is enough to kick their habit.
+A prevalent mistake that many addicts make is to feel that detox is sufficient to kick their habit.
 This is rarely the case.
-All detox does is get a person through the withdrawal when they stop using.
-It is usually recommended that detox be followed up with some type of treatment plan to learn the root of why someone was using drugs in the first place.
+All detox does is get someone through the withdrawal when they stop using.
+It is at all times recommended that detox be followed up with some type of treatment plan to uncover the root of why someone was using drugs in the first place.

-Hospital inpatient drug rehabilitation is carried out in a hospital setting and is overseen by doctors and other medical staff.
-Hospital inpatient treatment is sometimes necessary in the beginning stages of abstinence when the person may experience the onset of medically dangerous withdrawal symptoms, which is sometimes true when quitting alcohol as well as a category of prescription drugs known as benzodiazepines which must be monitored very carefully by medical professionals to minimize ant dangerous health complications.
-Hospital inpatient treatment is also administered to those who choose to undergo medication assisted withdrawal, as is the case with opiate addicted individuals who wish to use this type of detoxification approach to manage the harsh withdrawal symptoms associated with heroin or other opiate withdrawal.
-This type of opiate detox is not considered full rehabilitation and these people will require additional counseling and therapy to fully recover from addiction.
+Hospital inpatient drug or alcohol treatment is carried out in a hospital setting and is overseen by doctors and other medical staff.
+Hospital inpatient treatment is often necessary in the beginning stages of abstinence when the person may experience the onset of medically dangerous withdrawal symptoms, which is sometimes true when quitting alcohol as well as a category of prescription drugs known as benzodiazepines which must be supervised very carefully by medical professionals in case of any complications.
+Hospital inpatient treatment is also delivered to individuals who desire a medication assisted withdrawal, as is the case with opiate addicted individuals who wish to use this type of detox technique to manage the harsh withdrawal symptoms associated with heroin or other opiate withdrawal.
+This type of opiate detoxification is not considered full rehabilitation and these people will require further counseling and therapy to fully recover from addiction.

-Drug rehab facilities designed specifically for men are rising up across the country.
-While rehab programs that work with both men and women continue to be the standard for drug and alcohol rehabilitation, many rehab centers are creating programs designed to help a specific target group.
-These facilities are able to focus on what their client's particular needs are in a way that standard programs are not.
-Although these specialized types of treatment programs may not be needed for all recovering addicts, many men are choosing men-only addiction rehab programs.
-This treatment option is ideal for those who feel more comfortable among others of the same sex when sharing private and often difficult issues from the past.
-Recovering from addiction is a difficult process for every addict and finding comfort among one's peer group is a great way of receiving the support needed to make the process that much more endurable.
+Drug and alcohol rehab centers designed exclusively for men are popping up across the nation.
+While programs that treat both men and women are still the standard for drug and alcohol rehabilitation, many rehab centers are providing programs intended to help a specific target group.
+These facilities are able to focus on what their client's personal needs are in a way that standard facilities cannot provide.
+Although these specialized types of rehab programs are not needed for all recovering addicts, many men are choosing men-only drug rehabilitation centers.
+This rehabilitation option is ideally suited for those who feel more comfortable among others of the same sex when discussing private and often difficult issues from the past.
+Addiction recovery is a challenging process for every addict and finding comfort among one's peer group is a good way of getting the support needed to make the process that much more bearable and successful.

-Individuals can become addicted to drugs or alcohol no matter their handicap, disability or personal physical challenge.
-This sometimes makes individuals particularly more vulnerable to becoming involved in drug or alcohol use, because of the varying challenges that this can bring about in the person's life.
-This is true for those people in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes necessary.
-Deaf or hearing impaired persons will require ASL or other assistance as part of their treatment needs, and there are drug treatment programs available which cater to these needs.
+Anybody can become addicted to drugs or alcohol no matter their handicap, disability or personal physical challenge.
+This sometimes makes people particularly more susceptible to becoming involved in substance abuse, because of the difficult challenges that this can bring about in the person's life.
+This is true for individuals in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes required.
+Deaf or hearing impaired persons will need ASL or other assistance as part of their treatment needs, and there are drug and alcohol rehabilitation programs available which cater to these needs.
 Professional treatment counselors who know ASL and can provide other necessary assistance to deaf or hearing impaired substance abusers.

-Medicaid is a type of health insurance which is offered to individuals in certain low-income tax brackets.
-Eligibility for Medicaid depends greatly on income and other circumstances including whether or not the individual has dependents and if they receive any other financial assistance.
-Medicaid may possibly even cover the costs associated with drug or alcohol rehab, and there are a lot of drug rehab centers throughout the country which are covered through Medicaid.
-Most drug rehabilitation facilities which are covered through Medicaid may only deliver a limited treatment curriculum and may only deliver such treatment on a short term basis, usually 30 days or less.
-Individuals who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of a Medicaid rehab program.
+Medicaid is a type of health insurance which is accessible to individuals in certain low-income tax brackets.
+Eligibility for Medicaid depends greatly on income and other circumstances including whether or not the person has dependents and if they receive any other financial assistance.
+Medicaid may possibly even cover the costs associated with drug rehabilitation, and there are a lot of drug and alcohol rehab programs throughout the country which are covered through Medicaid.
+Most drug and alcohol treatment programs which are covered through Medicaid may only provide a limited treatment curriculum and may only supply such treatment on a short term basis, usually 30 days or less.
+Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of such a program.

-Some individuals are covered through state financed insurance because they fail to qualify for Medicaid.
-Some states however offer state financed health insurance to those individuals who cannot afford private health insurance.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug and alcohol rehabilitation facilities around the country.
-State financed insurance other than Medicaid may cover both inpatient or outpatient drug rehab providers.
-To find out which treatment programs will accept state financed insurance, speak with a drug treatment specialist.
+Some people are covered through state financed insurance because they fail to qualify for Medicaid.
+Some states however offer affordable health insurance to those individuals who cannot afford private health insurance plans.
+State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a variety of drug and alcohol rehabilitation centers around the country.
+State financed insurance other than Medicaid may cover both inpatient or outpatient drug rehabilitation services.
+To find out which rehabilitation facilities will accept state financed insurance, consult a drug treatment specialist.

-Military health insurance usually relates to TRICARE and is a typically recognized insurance for certain drug treatment facilities.
-A drug rehab that accepts military insurance will commonly accept most other types of insurance as well.
-TRICARE commonly covers detoxification, rehabilitation and outpatient treatment.
+Military health insurance normally relates to TRICARE and is a typically recognized insurance for certain drug treatment programs.
+A drug rehab that accepts military insurance will generally accept most other types of insurance as well.
+TRICARE typically covers detoxification, rehabilitation and outpatient treatment.